ayroop/RaspPiReader/README.md

 ### Syncing to Azure Database

 The application will automatically sync the general configuration settings, OneDrive settings, database settings, PLC communication settings, and user data to the Azure database every 60 seconds.
+**Important:**
+- Ensure your Azure database URL is correctly constructed from your configuration in `pool.config`.
+This URL is used to build the connection string for the Azure SQL database.
+- Make sure that the **ODBC Driver 17 for SQL Server** is installed on your Windows machine.
+This driver is required for the connection string to work correctly with the Azure SQL database.

 ### Additional Information

 - **Virtual Environment**: The virtual environment helps to manage dependencies and avoid conflicts with other projects.